-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - o either coinsurance of 5% of the cost of the drug
+Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount:

+o - either - coinsurance of 5% of the cost of the drug

-- \circ -or \$3.70 for a generic drug or a drug that is treated like a generic and \$9.20 for all other drugs. - Our plan pays the rest of the cost.
+- $\circ$ -or \$3.95 for a generic drug or a drug that is treated like a generic and \$9.85 for all other drugs. - Our plan pays the rest of the cost.

-You pay \$0 for Part D excluded drugs in Tier 6 (supplemental brand and generic drugs) during the Catastrophic Coverage Stage.
+Our plan covers some Part D excluded drugs.
+You pay \$0 for Part D excluded drugs in Tier 6 (supplemental brand and generic drugs) during every stage of the prescription drug benefit, including the catastrophic stage.

-SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine
+SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them

+Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine